sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

 # Task 2: Test IDPS for HTTP traffic

-In this task you will test IDPS for http traffic
+In this task, you will test IDPS for HTTP traffic

 1. On the JumpVM virtual machine, search for **Command Prompt (1)** and open  **Command Prompt (2)** window.